Non linear Regge trajectories of quarkonia from holography: Nonlinear Regge trajectories in the holographic approach

 \subsection{Adjusting the parameter $c_0$}

 Recall that our objective is to obtain a Regge trajectory of the form

-At this point, we have $β = (3π/2)^{2/3}κ$, $c_1 = M_q^2$ and $c_0$ is the fixed and universal parameter $c_0 = 1$.
-However, from the fits in \cite{Chen:2018hnx}, one notices that $c_0 = 1 $ is far from the fits of $c_0$ in \cite{Chen:2018hnx}.
-The final step, then, to build a model that yields $m_n^2 = β (n+c_0)^{2/3} + c_1$ will be to add a new term to the Schrödinger-like potential, thus promoting $c_0$ to an adjustable parameter.
+At this point, we have $β = (3π/2)^{2/3}κ^2$, $c_1 = M_q^2$ and $c_0$ is the fixed and universal parameter $c_0 = 1$.
+However, the value $c_0 = 1$ does not agree with its value from the model in \cite{Chen:2018hnx}.
+The final step in order to build a model that yields $m_n^2 = β (n+c_0)^{2/3} + c_1$ will be to add a new term to the Schrödinger-like potential, thus promoting $c_0$ to an adjustable parameter.